osghaffar/osghaffar.github.io/cogsci.md

 </html>

 <div class="date">
-    Written on September 10, 2022
+    Written on December 10, 2022
 </div>

 Abduction is a type of reasoning that is also known as ‘inference to the best explanation’.
 This entails choosing what seems to be the best explanation given some data.